THE PERFECT 2-DAY ITINERARY FOR SPLIT, CROATIA

 MARJAN HILL

 Use the morning to hike up the Marjan hill, Split’s most amazing viewpoint of the city.
+It’s quite close to the Old Town.
 People of Split often head to Marjan when they want to spend time in nature.
 The hill has many hiking and running trails, tennis courts, and even the ZOO.
+In 2025, a huge thunderstorm hit Marjan, so while some parts are open, others are still closed.
+Hopefully, everything will be open again by the time summer arrives.
 At the foot of the hill, you can also find incredible beaches where you can take a dip in the Adriatic sea.
-The most popular beaches are beach Bene and beach Kašjuni.
+The most popular beaches are beach Kaštelet and beach Kašjuni.

 SPLIT’S BEACHES

 After active vacationing by walking up the Marjan hill, find your way to Split’s famous beaches.
-The most popular one is beach Bačvice, the main city beach, and it’s almost always crowded with people.
+The most popular one is beach Bacvice, the main city beach, and it’s almost always crowded with people.
 The beach is also famous for the game Picigin, a game with a ball which the people of Split play on the sand beaches.
+I’d recommend this one only if you’re traveling with small children and want them to enjoy a sandy beach.
+Otherwise, I’d skip it, since there are better beaches nearby.

-Another beach is Trstenik.
+Another beach in Split is Trstenik.
 Trstenik is managed by the Radisson Blu Resort, which makes it the best-maintained beach.
-It’s not as crowded as Bačvice and it’s completely free.
-The Resort has its private part of the beach but most of it is public!
+It’s not as crowded as Bacvice and it’s completely free.
+The Resort has its private part of the beach but most of it is public.
+There’s beach Kastelet, located only 20 minutes away from the city centre, and it’s the best option for young people!
+The beach is the youth hotspot and it’s not as crowded as Bacvice.

 IF YOU HAVE MORE TIME IN SPLIT…

-If you manage to squeeze in one more day on your trip to Split, make sure you take one of many incredible day trips Split offers.
+If you manage to squeeze in one or more extra days in Split, make sure you take one of many incredible day trips Split offers.

 TROGIR